How to Become a Surgical Technologist in Maryland

 - Transcript (Transcripts do not have to be official; however, NBSTSA reserves the right to request an official transcript.)

-Maryland offers a high employment rate for surgical technologists, with the Baltimore, Columbia and Towson areas having the most plentiful job opportunities.
+According to the U.S. Bureau of Labor Statistics, Maryland offers a high employment growth rate for surgical technologists, with the Baltimore, Columbia, and Towson areas having the most plentiful job opportunities.
 If one lives in the Columbia or Towson area it is not a difficult option to hop on the metro to Washington, D.C. for an employment opportunity, since the District of Columbia is the fourth top-paying state for this occupation.
-In 2016, according to the U.S. Bureau of Labor Statistics (BLS), Maryland employed more than 2,290 surgical technologists.
-That number is expected to rise by 15.8 percent to 2026.
+In 2020, according to the U.S. Bureau of Labor Statistics (BLS), Maryland employed 2,660 surgical technologists.
+Employment is expected to rise by 16 percent in the ten years to 2030.

-With the average salary for surgical technologists in Maryland at $26.62 per hour, many surgical techs make as much as $30 an hour.
-Depending on location, surgical technologists in Maryland can expect to earn anywhere from $55,380 to $62,720 per year in metropolitan areas such as Silver Spring, Frederick, Rockville and Columbia.
-The highest earners in the state make more than $72,000 as surgical techs.
+With the average salary for surgical technologists in Maryland at $23.78 per hour, many surgical techs make over $35.70 an hour.
+Depending on location and experience, surgical technologists in Maryland can expect to earn anywhere from $37,660 to as much as $78,460 per year in metropolitan areas such as Washington-Arlington-Alexandria.
+The highest earners in the state make more than $78,460 as surgical techs.
+This salary information is based on national data, not school-specific information.
+Conditions in your area may vary.

 Working as a Surgical Technologist in Maryland